deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

    test-project   true    Test case from Deckhouse documentation
    ```

-1. Check the resources created within the isolated environment.
+1. Check the resources created within the isolated project.

    Examples of commands and their output: